rmind/liblpm/README.md

 Longest Prefix Match (LPM) library supporting IPv4 and IPv6.
 The implementation is written in C99 and is distributed under the 2-clause BSD license.
-Additionally, bindings are available for *Lua*.
+Additionally, bindings are available for *Lua* and *Java*.

 ## API